-> Most people know me as Ralf, not Ranulf.
+Most people know me as Ralf, not Ranulf.
 That started with a friend of mine at school, who decided that 2 syllables in a name was too many.
-His name was Matthew, and everyone called him Matt...
+His name was Matthew, and everyone called him Matt or Maff...
 Anyway, Ralf kind of stuck and now more people call me Ralf than Ranulf.
 But, Chief (as in Wigham) is right out.
 Got that?

-> Outside of church stuff, I've been programming computers since I was about 8.
-I've spent about half my professional career working in C++ and half in Java, and outside work I'm currently very involved in FPGA development, having designed two revisions of my own FPGA development board, CPC2013, had some boards made up and learned how to solder really small things!
+A few years ago, got into FPGA development, having and designed three revisions of my own FPGA development board, CPC2013, had some boards made up and learned how to solder really small things!
 There's a blog about my FPGA development too.
 I'm currently working on an FPGA-based emulator for the Amstrad CPC to run on my board, and writing the occasional demo for the now 30-year old computer to test out the functionality.
-My first released demo, Sugarlumps won the "oldschool" competition at the Sundown demo party in 2012 and I've been spotted at other demoparties too such as Revision and even managed to get my photo in a German newspaper article covering the event!
+My first released demo, Sugarlumps won the "oldschool" competition at the Sundown demo party in 2012 and I've been spotted at other demoparties too such as Revision and even came second there with another demo, Breaking Baud - a tape loading demo for the Amstrad CPC.
+One year at Revision, we were interviewed by the local newspaper and so I managed to get my photo in a German newspaper article covering the event!

-> History of my name
+History of my name

 The name itself is derived from Old English, being originally Randwulf, meaning Wolf-shield or Protector against wolves.
 It was fairly common in the 14th century, and seems to have fallen out of common usage, although derivatives such as Ralph, Ralf and Randolph live on.